Is there a dress code?

 What does the daily schedule look like?

-A weekday schedule looks similar to the following – except on days when co-curricular or service trips off-campus are planned:
+A weekday schedule looks similar to the following – except on days when co-curricular or course trips off-campus are planned:

 The Lair Dining Hall